Climate

 For Scope 2, production mix emission factors from carbonfootprint.com are used to calculate emissions for all electricity usage outside the US except for Canada, UK, and Australia.
 The production mix emission factors account for both scope 2 and scope 3 FERA emissions, which is aligned with what was used in the 2022 inventory.

-All 15 categories within the Scope 3 emissions have been assessed, verified and reported.
+All 15 categories within the Scope 3 emissions have been assessed, assured via limited assurance and reported starting in 2021.

 Data includes energy from combustion of coal, fuel oil, natural gas and liquid propane.
 2023 onwards, this data also includes energy used by aircraft, sales fleet and on-site generated renewable electricity.